PointendClick/PointendClick/README.md

-@PointendClick
+- This is @PointendClick
+- -
-I’m interested in People
+- I’m interested in People
-- 🌱 I’m currently learning Qiskit and CCNP
+-
 - 💞️ I’m looking to collaborate on a 16^16 hexhex base system
+-
 - 📫 How to reach me fedntamosh@protonmail.com

 <!---